Imposter/urdu-language-tools/README.md

 2. Open the solution file `UrduLanguageTools.sln` in Visual Studio.

-3. Use the provided temporary code signing certificate located at `UrduLanguageTools/CodeSigningCert.pfx` for local development.

-4. Open the solution file `UrduLanguageTools.sln` in Visual Studio.

-5. Right-click on the project `UrduLanguageTools` and select `Properties`.
+3. Right-click on the project `UrduLanguageTools` and select `Properties`.

-6. Go to the `Signing` tab and check the box `Sign the ClickOnce manifests`.
+4. Go to the `Signing` tab and check the box `Sign the ClickOnce manifests`.

-7. Click on the `Select from file...` button and select the PFX file located at `UrduLanguageTools/CodeSigningCert.pfx`.
+5. Click on the `Select from file...` button and select the provided developer code signing certificate PFX file located at `UrduLanguageTools/UrduLanguageTools_DeveloperKey.pfx`.
 The certificate is not password-protected.

-The plugin will be built and signed for local development.
+The plugin will be built for local development.

 ## License